mattiaslinnap/django-partial-index/making-a-release.md

 1. If added or removed support for some Python/Django versions, update classifiers in `setup.py`
 1. Update version history at the end of `README.md`
 1. Push to release branch on github, review that tests pass on Travis.
+1. Make sure you are in a Python3 environment.
 1. `python3 setup.py sdist bdist_wheel upload`
 1. Go to https://github.com/mattiaslinnap/django-partial-index/releases and click New Release, fill details:
    1. New tag name should be just the numeric version ("1.2.3" not "v1.2.3")